 Students are prohibited from possessing firearms or other dangerous instruments on University property.
 No firearms will be permitted in the residence halls at any time.
 Weapons may be stored at the University Police Department.

 Each student room is provided with certain items of furniture.
-Students may not move additional items into their rooms from public areas of the halls or from other student rooms; neither may they remove items from their rooms that are furnished by the University without prior approval of their Community Director.
+Students may not move additional items into their rooms from public areas of the halls or from other student rooms; neither may they remove items from their rooms that are furnished by the University without prior approval of their Housing Staff.
 Resident Assistants are to check rooms as assigned by the Director to ensure that furniture is not missing or damaged and that residents have not move furniture from the public areas to their rooms.

 Gambling in any form is prohibited in and around all residence halls.